OpaleRambaud/Algo_repliement_proteine_REMC/README.md

 # FOLDING OF AN HP MODEL OF PROTEIN BY A MONTE CARLO ALGORITHM

+Authors :

+Julien PICHON : julien.pichon@cri-paris.org

-Authors : Julien PICHON and Opale RAMBAUD
+Opale RAMBAUD : opale.rambaud@gmail.fr

 In a context of scholar project for Université de Paris